tsmx/gae-env-secrets/README.md

 ### Substituting env vars from Secret Manager

 If running under GAE is detected, `gae-env-secrets` will iterate through all env vars and substitute the value with the corresponding secret derived from Secret Manager if one of the following condition is true:
-- The name of the env var ends with `_SECRET` (default suffix) or another deviating suffix passed via the [options](#passing-options-to-getenvsecrets), or
+- The name of the env var ends with `_SECRET` (default suffix) or another deviating suffix passed via the [options](#passing-options-to-getenvsecrets)
-- Auto-Detection is enabled and the value of the anv var matches a Secret Manager secret reference
+- [Auto-Detection](#autodetect) is enabled via options and the value of the anv var matches a Secret Manager secret reference

 ### Error handling

 By default and for security reasons, the library will `throw` an error if substituting an env vars value from Secret Manager fails for any reason...
-- secret reference invalid
+- secret reference is invalid
 - secret is inactive or not present
 - invalid version number
 - missing permissions to access Secret Manager
-- ...
+- or else...

 So make sure to use an appropriate error handling with `try/catch` or `.catch()`.